casperdcl/deploy-pypi/README.md

 - Supports [PEP740](https://peps.python.org/pep-0740) attestations
 - Supports GPG signing
 - Each stage is optional (`build`, `check`, `sign` and `upload`)
-- Uses a blazing fast native GitHub composite action
+- Uses a blazing fast container-free GitHub action
 - Outputs names of files for upload (for convenience in subsequent steps)
 - Has the entirety of the code in a [single file](https://github.com/casperdcl/deploy-pypi/blob/master/action.yml), making it very easy to review
-  + If you are [extremely security conscious](https://github.com/casperdcl/deploy-pypi/issues/6#issuecomment-721954322) you can use a commit SHA of a version you've manually reviewed (e.g. `uses: casperdcl/deploy-pypi@`[3181cc0919c032ba42e365bd514e27442c54a3be](https://github.com/casperdcl/deploy-pypi/commit/3181cc0919c032ba42e365bd514e27442c54a3be))

 The main alternative GitHub Action [pypi-publish](https://github.com/marketplace/actions/pypi-publish)